-- Produce any alcoholic beverage product that contains excessive amounts of added stimulants (1). - Market any alcoholic beverage product or promote any beverage alcohol combination as delivering energizing or stimulating effects (e.g. spirits mixed with an energy drink).
+- Market any alcoholic beverage product or promote any beverage alcohol combination as delivering energizing or stimulating effects (e.g., spirits mixed with an energy drink). - (1) e.g., more than 200 mg/l of caffeine based on a consensus of research and regulatory information, as outlined in the report Stimulants Added to Alcohol Beverages: Research Review and Discussion.